 A less expensive alternative to natural wood, vinyl mostly has foam cushioning, and is ideal for floors that receive high foot fall.

 With such variety in terms of material and design, it can be daunting to decide which flooring is good for you.
 “Research the look you want to create and the style of the house.
 You should choose a style which suits you now and in 20 years,” advises Ranjit.

 According to Chaitali, budget is the main factor that nails the toss-up.
 Then come the aesthetic and maintenance part.

 “Determine the budget first as it is a large civil cost.
 Material and installation costs vary greatly per square feet.
 For example, laying marble is more costly than tile flooring and has an additional cost of polishing it.
 Wooden flooring needs a perfectly leveled base and may need an additional cost of achieving it,” she says.

 Of course, the flooring has to go with the over all décor.
 “Choose a design and colour of the flooring that harmonises with the concept and style of your room,’’ says Firdaus.

-They may only mimic the natural products, but laminates and cement tiles do not lack in style and are often easier to install and maintain.
+They may only mimic the natural products, but laminates and cement tiles do not lack in style and are often easier to install and maintain for floors.
 “There are some European brands like Parador who have mastered the art of making a laminate floor so fine that it looks as natural as the real one,” says Ranjit.